turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

 - This approach more closely mimics actual user interactions.
 - Also, it's a good practice to have a fresh page load so each test is independent and does not rely on the results of another test.

 Now our h1 title test is passing, let's add our second test to check if the form is displayed on the page.
+Remember, all of these `it` blocks should be INSIDE of your `describe` block.
 ```js
   it('displays the form ', () => {
     cy.get('form').should('exist')